-While studying at Charles University, Ms. Vrazdova interned at the Organization for Aid to Refugees in Prague where she managed legal support for clients applying for asylum and subsidiary protection in the Czech Republic.
-Ms. Vrazdova also interned at the corporate department of an international law firm, Clifford Chance, where she advised on corporate mergers and acquisitions.
-Ms. Vrazdova won the Best Thesis Award at the Department of Labor Law at Charles University in Prague and won an award from Dentons, an international law firm, for her thesis comparing Covenant not to Compete in the United States and the Czech Republic.
+Michaela Vrazdova graduated from the Faculty of Law at Charles University in Prague, Czech Republic, in September 2016.
+While studying at Charles University, Ms. Vrazdova interned at the Organization for Aid to Refugees in Prague, where she managed legal support for clients applying for asylum and subsidiary protection in the Czech Republic.
+Ms. Vrazdova also interned at the corporate department of a prestigious international law firm, Clifford Chance, where she advised on corporate mergers and acquisitions.
+Ms. Vrazdova won the Best Thesis Award at the Department of Labor Law at Charles University in Prague and won an award from Dentons, an esteemed international law firm, for her thesis comparing covenants not to compete in the United States and the Czech Republic.

 Ms. Vrazdova was also a member of Nova Law Review and Moot Court Society.
-She placed 2nd in the Upperclassmen Feinreider Moot Court competition and her team placed 5th in the U.S. Northeast round of the Jessup International Law Moot Court competition.
+She placed 2nd in the Upperclassmen Feinreider Moot Court Competition and her team placed 5th in the U.S. Northeast round of the Jessup International Law Moot Court Competition.
 Ms. Vrazdova was also awarded the Rebecca Knox Public Interest Law Summer Fellowship in her second year of law school.
 Ms. Vrazdova judged the Jessup U.S. Northeast Round in February 2019.

 Ms. Vrazdova is fluent in Czech and Slovak.